prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-# Example: `zfs_fsync`

- - As another example, `zfs_fsync` doesn't have a "log" function
+- `zfs_fsync` doesn't have a "log" function

    - `fsync` doesn't create any new modifications...

    - instead, it only ensures prior modifying operations complete.

    - as a result, there isn't a `zfs_log_fsync` function

 ---